 Let's say that you have a Google Ads account with two campaigns, and you want to spend a total of $10,000 for the 30-day month.
 To make sure that this $10,000 lasts the entire month, first decide how much you want to spend on each campaign.
 Suppose that you want to dedicate $7500 to campaign No.1 and $2500 to campaign No.2.
 To find your average daily budget, divide each amount by 30:

 $2500 / 30 = $83.33

-Following this formula, you'll assign campaign No.1 a daily budget of $250 and campaign No.2 a daily budget of $83.33.
+Following this formula, you'll assign campaign No.1 an average daily budget of $250 and campaign No.2 an average daily budget of $83.33.

 When setting your campaign budgets, keep in mind that your credit line will need to cover all your account costs, including:

 - The costs accruing in your account(s) each day for which you haven't been billed.

 - The costs for which you've been invoiced but haven't yet paid.

 - The costs that accrue in your account while your previous month's payment is processed (a minimum of several days).